-We plan to assess the differences in the effect estimates between the following subgroups and investigate heterogeneity and inconsistency using meta-regression with the help of the codes provided in NICE DSU guidance if we include a sufficient number of trials (Dias 2012a).
+We plan to assess the differences in the effect estimates between the following subgroups and investigate heterogeneity and inconsistency using meta-regression with the help of the codes provided in NICE DSU guidance if we include a sufficient number of trials (at least two trials in at least two different categories) (Dias 2012a).
 We plan to use the following trial-level covariates for meta-regression.

-- Trials at low risk of bias compared to trials at high risk of bias. - Based on the presence of other features of decompensation (e.g. ascites). - Based on the aetiology for cirrhosis (e.g. alcohol-related liver disease, viral liver diseases, autoimmune liver disease). - Based on the interval between the variceal bleed and the start of prophylactic treatment. - Based on the cointerventions (e.g. both groups receive prophylactic antibiotics to decrease the risk of subacute bacterial peritonitis in people with low-protein ascites). - Based on the period of follow-up: short term: up to three months, medium term: more than three months to five years, and long term: more than five years. - Based on the definition used by authors for serious adverse events and any adverse events (ICH-GCP 1997 versus other definitions).
+• Trials at low risk of bias compared to trials at high risk of bias.

+• Based on previous history of bleeding oesophageal varices.

+• Based on the presence of other features of decompensation (for example, ascites).

+• Based on the aetiology for cirrhosis (for example, alcoholrelated liver disease, viral liver diseases, autoimmune liver disease).

+• Based on the severity of cirrhosis prior to the bleeding episode (for example, assessed by Child-Pugh score).

+• Based on the interval between the variceal bleed and the start of treatment.

+• Based on the cointerventions (for example, both groups receive prophylactic antibiotics to decrease the risk of subacute bacterial peritonitis in people with low-protein ascites).

+• Based on the definition used by study authors for serious adverse events and any adverse events (ICH-GCP 1997 versus other definitions).

 We will calculate a single common interaction term when applicable (Dias 2012a).
-If the 95% CrI of the interaction term does not overlap zero, we will consider this statistically significant heterogeneity or inconsistency (depending upon the factor being used as covariate).
+If the 95% Crl of the interaction term does not overlap zero, we will consider this statistically significant heterogeneity or inconsistency (depending upon the factor being used as covariate).